aetperf/aetperf.github.io/_posts/2019-08-09-First-try-of-autosklearn.md

 ## Second data set

 [This](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) is a description of the Breast Cancer Wisconsin (Diagnostic) Data Set: each datapoint is a collection of geometric measurements of a breast mass computed from a digitized image.
-Here is description table from *scikit-lean*'s documentation':
+Here is description table from *scikit-lean*'s documentation:

 | Characteristics | |
 |----------|:-------------:|